-Phil (Physicist and Science communicator) has joined forces with thespians, Michele and Patrick, to create Dramatis Scientificae.
+Dr Phil (Physicist and Science communicator) has joined forces with thespians, Michele and Inigo, to create Dramatis Scientificae.
 We help working scientists share their experiences and their research, through narrative, theatre and film.

 Michele is a writer, actor, musician and director.
-She has written 18 plays for adults and children, which have been performed in theatres throughout Australia including Belvoir Street Theatre, The Seymour Centre, Troupe Theatre and Lamplight Theatre.
-As a performer, she had some success in London as a twenty-something (performing at the Half Moon Theatre as Herr Fergulshan) before returning to Australia and starting her own theatre company, Lamplight Theatre.
+She has written eighteen plays for adults and children, which have been performed in theatres throughout Australia including Belvoir Street Theatre, The Seymour Centre, Troupe Theatre and Lamplight Theatre.
+As a performer, she had success in London as a twenty-something (performing at the Half Moon Theatre as Herr Vogelsang in Karl Valentin’s Komiker Kabaret and the lead in a Channel 4 film – Freedom Fighters) before returning to Australia and starting her own theatre company, Lamplight Theatre.
 She has also taught English, French, Music & History in high schools.
 The part of Dramatis Scientificae she finds most exciting is performing in productions that include scientists improvising.

 Dr Phil Dooley

-Patrick Davies Trumper is an actor, writer and theatre director.
+Inigo Bigot is an actor, writer and theatre director.
 He has performed all over Australia and the UK in a wide variety of plays (over 40, on latest count) – from playing Mozart in Amadeus at the Enmore Theatre, Sydney to performing as William Shakespeare at Stratford-upon-Avon and on London’s West End.
 His television appearances include guest roles on Darwin’s Brave New World, Farscape, All Saints, and The Escape of the Artful Dodger.
-Patrick loves self-devised theatre, having written and directed shows for alternative venues as well as for high schools.
-He has also taught drama and English in schools for many years.
-Dramatis Scientificae is a departure from his usual fare and is proving both educational and great fun.
+Inigo loves self-devised theatre, having written and directed shows for alternative venues as well as for high schools.
+He has also taught Drama and English in schools for many years.
+Dramatis Scientificae is a departure from his usual fare and he’s loving it.